 and describes the role of the CME

+Editorial Board and lists several of the organizations participating.
 The article also includes a quote from CME Team Member Desiree

 Beck describing how CME works: "A CME identifier should get assigned within